bentomas/node-async-testing/README.md

     node-async-test tests-directory

-Or you can give it a specific test to run:
+Or you can give it a specific test suite to run:

     node-async-test tests-directory/mySuite.js